alarm-redist/redist/task_tracker.md

 # ----- COMPLETED TASKS -----

+**Make get_edge_to_cut only need vertex region id vector* - DONE 11/2/2024**
+Task: Change `get_edge_to_cut` to only take in a vector of vertex region ids and a max dval to try instead of taking in a plan.
+This will make merge split easier by allowing you to just pass in a vertex region id vector with two regions merged without having to bother editing the actual plan.

+Comments after completion: Successfully changed that for merge split stuff.

 **Seperate New Region ID Creation from Update Edges - DONE 11/1/2024**
 Task: To make code more resuable for merge split stuff make it so that creating IDs/resizing attributes in the plan is done outside the `update_plan_from_cut` function and instead that function only handles updating the plan.